kahboom/dev-notes/topics/react-testing.md

 - If your test uses `instance()` or `state()`, know that you're testing things that the user couldn't possibly know about or even care about, which will take your tests further from giving you confidence that things will work when your user uses them.
 - Do not test implementation details.
 It can give a false sense of security, and will slow down refactoring.
 Tests will need to be updated after refactoring and can quickly become obsolete.
 You should very rarely have to change tests when you refactor code.

+- **Setup and Teardown**.
+If you have a lot of repetitive steps in your tests, you can use Jest's built-in [setup and teardown](https://jest-bot.github.io/jest/docs/setup-teardown.html) helper functions.
+For instance, `beforeEach` and `afterEach`.
+You can also use these, particularly `beforeEach` to log data in debugging a failing test.
+- **Test Only One Test**.
+If a test is failing, the first thing you should check is to see if it fails when it's the only one running.
+An easy way to do this is to temporarily change the `test` command to a `test.only`.
+- **One-Time Setup**.
+To only run a series of tasks once, use `beforeAll` or `afterAll`.
+- **Scoping**.
+The `before` and `after` blocks apply to every test in a file.
+You can also group tests together using a `describe` block.
+When they are inside a `describe` block, the `before` and `after` blocks only apply to the tests within that `describe` block.

 ### Testing React Hooks